bdevans/DPE/README.md

 ------------------------------------------------------------------------

-This repository contains the Python 3 implementation of the proportion estimation algorithms, which was developed and run with Python 3.7.6.
+This repository contains the Python 3 implementation of the proportion estimation algorithms.
 The following instructions assume that you have a working Python (>=3.6) installation obtained either through Anaconda (recommended) or through other means (which requires pip).

 A seperate Matlab implementation is provided in the [`matlab`](https://github.com/bdevans/DPE/tree/main/matlab) subdirectory with its own instructions.